 It will not replace Twitter, Facebook or LinkedIn Answers, for that matter.
 But it does a good job when you are focused on a topical conversation.
-On top of that it gives you the option to create blog posts from questions and answers posted on Quora.
-For now this can be only done for Tumblr and WordPress back-ends, but I guess there is more to come.
-It is also integrated with your Twitter and Facebook account and your activity on Quora can be shown in your Twitter stream or Facebook wall.
+On top of that, it gives you the option to create blog posts from questions and answers posted on Quora.
+This can only bey did for Tumblr and WordPress back-ends, but I guess there is more to come.
+It is also integrated with your Twitter and Facebook account, and your activity on Quora can be shown in your Twitter stream or Facebook wall.

 - Be prepared for email notification inundation!
-If you don’t go and tweak the settings, you are in for tons of emails (especially if you have a big social graph).
+If you don’t tweak the settings, you are in for tons of emails (especially if you have a big social graph).

-- First option displayed when you want to invite friends is only “Find Contacts from your Address Book”.
-And when you click on Skip it shows you “Invite people by Email”.
-Now I don’t know whose brilliant idea is that, but how about have them both on the same page and not asking me to do extra clicks?
+- The first option displayed when you want to invite friends is only “Find Contacts from your Address Book”.
+And when you click on Skip, it shows you “Invite people by Email”.
+Now I don’t know whose brilliant idea is that but how about have them both on the same page and not asking me to do extra clicks?

 Special thanks to Sara Bobkoff at www.nativecontent.eu who provided me with an invite.